Jeffrey Dean Morgan Calls Out ‘Rude And Creepy’ People Who Come To His House

 Thank ya @jensenackles.
 Gus and I happy to do a little flexin for USO’s #Flex4Forces campaign to let our nations heroes that we stand behind them… and 4th of July a damn swell day to do that!
 Dude and I nominate… @bigbaldhead @officialevercarradine and @ogg_steven to show their stuff.
 More info at USO.org/Flex4Forces and to all y’all…. have a very happy 4th!

-Morgan was married once before, to actress Anya Longwell from 1992 to 2003 but had no children from that marriage.
-Burton also has one previous marriage, hers to Ian Prange who worked as an assistant director on the show that shot her to fame, OneTree Hill.
+Morgan was married once before, to actress Anya Longwell from 1992 to 2003, but had no children from that marriage.
+Burton also has one previous marriage, hers to Ian Prange, who worked as an assistant director on the show that shot her to fame, OneTree Hill.
 They were married for five years but also had no children.
-She and Morgan began dating the same year that her divorce from Prange was final, and Augustus (‘Gus’) was born the following March.
+She and Morgan began dating the same year that her divorce from Prange was final, and Augustus (“Gus”) was born the following March.

 Fans of Jeffrey Dean Morgan were supportive on Twitter and sent their hopes that he and his family stay safe.
 One tweeted,